- Before you go: Let someone know where

 dawn when lions normally hunt.

-- Always keep children close at hand.
+- Always keep children and pets close at hand.

 In the event of an encounter: